Kvitekvist/FUS/README.md

 * The game is really blurry. -> Should not be blurry if you enabled a sharpener (ENB/Reshade).
 Make sure dynamic resolution is off!

-* Why is my performance so bad? -> Try lowering the settings in the "VR Performance" ingame menu.
+* Why is my performance so bad? -> Try lowering the settings in the `VR Performance` ingame menu.
 Don't use supersampling.
 Just set render resolution to 100%, have TAA on ingame, dynamic resolution off, no supersampling ingame, and use a low performance impact post-process sharpener like VR Vision Reshade (in the ENB/Reshade manager).
-Potentially disable the "luma sharpener" in VR Vision using the ingame overlay to save additional performance.
+Potentially disable the `luma sharpener` in VR Vision using the ingame overlay to save additional performance.

 * My game is broken, interiors are too dark! -> You probably ran LOOT, didn't you?
-Press the ["restore" button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png) in MO2 to restore the intended load order for your profile.
+Press the [`Restore` button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png) in MO2 to restore the intended load order for your profile.

 * You use 3D trees plus Myrkvior? -> We are only using the plants from 3D trees.